funketh/mal-user-scraper/README.md

 # MyAnimeList.net User Scraper
 Scrapes information from [myanimelist.net](https://myanimelist.net/) profile pages and saves it into an sqlite3 database.
 # Disclaimer
-This is an inofficial script so you could get banned if you scrape to many pages of users because the script is very fast.
+This is an inofficial script so you could get banned if you scrape to many pages of users because the script logs you in and out for every scraped search page.
-Use at your own risk!
+So far no issues were reported but use this at your own risk!
 # Requirements
 * [Python](https://www.python.org/) version 3.7 or higher
 * [aiohttp](https://pypi.org/project/aiohttp/) library